Canada Child Benefit

 You must also fill out and attach to your application Form RC66SCH, Status in Canada and Income Information, if any of the following situations apply.
 You or your spouse or common-law partner:

-You must provide proof of birth for the child if we have not previously paid benefits to anyone for this child and either of the following applies:
+You must provide proof of birth for the child if the CRA has not previously paid benefits to anyone for this child.

 Automated Benefits Application

 The Automated Benefits Application service is a quick, easy, and secure way to apply for your child benefits.
-This service is offered in all provinces and the Northwest Territories.
-The other territories will be offering this service in the future.
+This service is offered in all provinces and territories (except Nunavut).

 If you are the mother of a newborn, all you need to do is: